Natasha-A/admin-dashboard/README.md

 ## Learning Outcomes
 * Strong understanding of CSS Grid and properties
 * Advanced Grid properties practiced including `minmax()`, `clamp()`, & `auto-fill()`
-* UX/UgtI concepts practiced for modern and cohesive dashboard
+* UX/UI concepts practiced for modern and cohesive design
 * Responsive design using media queries and break-points
 * Learned `Charts.js` to embed, style and customize live charts using array and object manipulation